rust-lang/reference/src/types.md

-A value of type `char` is a [Unicode scalar value]( http://www.unicode.org/glossary/#unicode_scalar_value) (i.e. a code point that is not a surrogate) represented as a 32-bit unsigned word in the 0x0000 to 0xD7FF or 0xE000 to 0x10FFFF range.
-A `[char]` array is effectively a UCS-4 / UTF-32 string.
+A value of type `char` is a [Unicode scalar value]( http://www.unicode.org/glossary/#unicode_scalar_value) (i.e. a code point that is not a surrogate), represented as a 32-bit unsigned word in the 0x0000 to 0xD7FF or 0xE000 to 0x10FFFF range.
+A `[char]` is effectively a UCS-4 / UTF-32 string.

 A value of type `str` is a Unicode string, represented as an array of 8-bit unsigned bytes holding a sequence of UTF-8 code points.
-Since `str` is of unknown size, it is not a _first-class_ type, but can only be instantiated through a pointer type, such as `&str`.
+Since `str` is a [dynamically sized type], it is not a _first-class_ type, but can only be instantiated through a pointer type, such as `&str`.

 ## Tuple types